folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 You must **add or create new invoice lines** before the invoice can be approved or paid.
 *   To link an existing open order purchase order line to the invoice, follow the steps to [add an invoice line to an invoice](#adding-an-invoice-line-to-an-invoice).
 Information from the purchase order line populates fields on the invoice line, such as Subscription start date, Subscription end date, and quantity.
 The account number and accounting code are derived from the vendor’s organization record account section.
 See [Organizations > Accounts](../organizations/#accounts) for more information about vendor accounts.
-*   To create a new invoice line that is not associated with a purchase order, follow the steps to [create a new invoice line](#creating-a-new-invoice-line),
+*   To create a new invoice line that is not associated with a purchase order, follow the steps to [create a new invoice line](#creating-a-new-invoice-line).

 ## Adding an invoice line to an invoice